AdeoyeTolu/Python-tutorial/README.md

 Python was designed for readability, and has some similarities to the English language with influence from mathematics.
 Python uses new lines to complete a command, as opposed to other programming languages which often use semicolons or parentheses.
 Python relies on indentation, using whitespace, to define scope; such as the scope of loops, functions and classes.

+What is an IDE?
+If a user wishes to perform a task using a computer, they use a program specially designed for that task.
+For example, a user who wants to analyze data may use spreadsheet software, such as Microsoft Excel or Google Sheets, two programs written specifically for that purpose.
+Similarly, software developers must use specialized programs to help them create programs.
+Over the years, this has included several types of applications, but now they have been consolidated into a single type of program known as an Integrated Development Environment (IDE).
+Every software has a creation cycle, and IDEs can govern each development phase.
+Developers can write, test, compile, and package their software using IDEs; they are vital to the operation of any modern software company and are used worldwide.

+While specific IDEs may specialize in writing specific types of code (or are better suited for different languages), they can write all kinds of programs.
+These programs include the aforementioned applications, drivers, and utilities and are used by professionals, students, and hobbyists alike.
+The point is that IDEs are very versatile regarding when, why, and by whom they are used. ,

+Examples of IDEs include NetBeans, Eclipse, IntelliJ,  Visual Studio and jupyter notebook. i used jupyternote book.
+Jupyter Notebook: The Classic Notebook Interface
+The Jupyter Notebook is the original web application for creating and sharing computational documents.
+It offers a simple, streamlined, document-centric experience.